VatsalShah3/codewayy_web_series/README.md

 ## Task 3

 In this task I made a website containing some of my details and also created a registration form by adding css in it.

+## Task 4

+In this task I made an HTML page by applying css to it as per the given snippet.